 Briefly spin the tube and remove residual liquid that may have collected at the bottom of the well.
 Let the beads dry for 2 min, and resuspend in 10 µL of nuclease-free water.
 Incubate for 2 min, then magnetize the sample until the solution appears clear.

 Transfer 9 µL of supernatant to a new tube.
-Add 1 µL of T4 RNA ligase buffer (10x) and 1 µL of water or 2 µL of ligase buffer from the TS kit.
+Add 1 µL of T4 RNA ligase buffer (10x) and 1 µL of water.
+Alternatively, add 2 µL of ligase buffer from the TS kit.

 Ligation of 5’ adapter.